Training Courses

 In-Service Training for Architectural, Conservation and Cultural Heritage Graduates

-In addition to the lecture cycles related to the various areas of restoration, knowledge is also refreshed with lectures on Estonia’s architectural history.
+In addition, knowledge is also refreshed with lectures on Estonia’s architectural history.

-The faculty members and lecturers teaching the course are members of the faculties at the Estonian Academy of Arts, Tallinn University of Technology and University of Tartu, and also include the country’s recognised restoration specialists.
-Considering the fact that the instructors for the in-service restoration training course are experienced people in their field, the studies focus primarily on the transmission of theoretical knowledge in lecture form.
+The lecturers teaching the course are members of the faculties at the Estonian Academy of Arts, Tallinn University of Technology and University of Tartu, and also include the country’s recognised restoration specialists.
+Considering the fact that the instructors are experienced people in their field, the studies focus primarily on the transmission of theoretical knowledge in lecture form.
 In the specialised seminars and practical training, the students get a chance to try their hand at making and working with traditional lime mortar, restoring doors, windows and other wooden details, and preparing and using forgotten, but rediscovered, historical interior paints.

 In addition to the lectures, interesting study trips are made to recently restored objects or ones that are in the process of being restored.